 Urban Outfitters.
-As of April 30, 2013, we operated 216 Urban Outfitters stores of which 166 were located in the United States, 14 were located in Canada and 36 were located in Europe.
-For the three months ended April 30, 2013, we opened two new Urban Outfitters stores, of which one was located in Canada and one was located in Europe.
-During the three months ended April 30, 2013, Urban Outfitters closed one store located in the United States.
+As of July 31, 2013, we operated 222 Urban Outfitters stores of which 171 were located in the United States, 14 were located in Europe.
+For the six months ended July 31, 2013, we opened eight new Urban Outfitters stores, of which five were located in the United States, one was located in Canada, and two were located in Europe.
+During the six months ended July 31, 2013, Urban Outfitters closed one store located in the United States.
 Urban Outfitters operates websites in North America and Europe that capture the spirit of the brand by offering a similar yet broader selection of merchandise as found in our stores.
 Urban Outfitters offers a direct-to-consumer catalog in North America and in Europe offering select merchandise, most of which is also available in our Urban Outfitters stores.
 Urban Outfitters targets young adults aged 18 to 28 through a unique merchandise mix and compelling store environment.
-Urban Outfitters' product offering includes women's fashion apparel, footwear and accessories, as well as an eclectic mix of apartment wares and gifts.
-We plan to open additional stores over the next several years, some of which may be outside the United States.
-Urban Outfitters' North American and European Retail segment sales accounted for approximately 38.0% and 7.2% of consolidated net sales, respectively, for the three months ended April 30, 2013, compared to 39.6% and 7.2%, respectively, for the comparable period in fiscal 2013.
+Urban Outfitters' product offering includes women's and men's fashion apparel, footwear and accessories, as well as an eclectic mix of apartment wares and gifts.
+We plan to open additional stores over the next several years.
+Urban Outfitters' North American and European Retail segment sales accounted for approximately 37.3% and 7.5% of consolidated net sales, respectively, for the six months ended July 31, 2013, compared to 38.8% and 7.6%, respectively, for the comparable period in fiscal 2013.

 Anthropologie.
-As of April 30, 2013, we operated 182 Anthropologie stores, of which 171 were located in the United States, eight were located in Canada and three were located in Europe.
-For the three months ended April 30, 2013, we opened two new Anthropologie stores, both of which were located in the United States.
+As of July 31, 2013, we operated 182 Anthropologie stores, of which 171 were located in the United States, eight were located in Canada and three were located in Europe.
+For the six months ended July 31, 2013, we opened three new Anthropologie stores, all of which were located in the United States.
+During the six months ended July 31, 2013 we closed one Anthropologie store located in the United States.
 Anthropologie operates websites in North America and Europe that capture the spirit of the brand by offering a similar yet broader selection of merchandise as found in our stores.
 Anthropologie also offers a direct-to-consumer catalog in North America and in Europe that markets select merchandise, most of which is also available in our Anthropologie stores.
 Anthropologie tailors its merchandise to sophisticated and contemporary women aged 28 to 45.
 Anthropologie's product assortment includes women's casual apparel and accessories, shoes, home furnishings and a diverse array of gifts and decorative items.
-We plan to open additional stores over the next several years, some of which may be outside the United States.
-Anthropologie's North American and European Retail segment sales accounted for approximately 39.8% and 1.1% of consolidated net sales, respectively, for the three months ended April 30, 2013, compared to 40.1% and 1.2%, respectively, for the comparable period in fiscal 2013.
+We plan to open additional stores over the next several years.
+Anthropologie's North American and European Retail segment sales accounted for approximately 40.1% and 1.1% of consolidated net sales, respectively, for the six months ended July 31, 2013, compared to 40.3% and 1.2%, respectively, for the comparable period in fiscal 2013.